-Make sure you understand the law in your state where you have domicile when it comes to purchasing RVs out of state.
+Make sure you understand the law in the state where you have domicile when it comes to purchasing RVs out of state.
 For instance, when we purchased our RV in Ohio, they didn’t bundle our taxes into the RV loan.
 They had us pay the taxes to the state separately.
-Honestly, I think that may just have been because of the sales lot/salesperson that we bought it from not understanding what to do, though.
+Honestly, I think that may just have been because of the sales lot/salesperson that we bought it from, not understanding what to do, though.

-Be careful of things like that, so you don’t get a surprise when you go to register your vehicle.
+Be careful of things like that so you don’t get a surprise when you go to register your vehicle.
 Needless to say, I wasn’t super happy with that RV lot and was glad to give them a frowny face for failing to disclose this and trying to make it seem like the RV was cheaper there than in other locations.

 Montana doesn’t have any sales tax.
 None.
 Zip.
 If you plan on purchasing an expensive RV, it could make sense that you would save as much money as possible by registering your RV in that state.

 You might wonder how you can do that if your domicile is elsewhere.
 Montana is the only state that will allow you to register your RV there without having your domicile there.

 You do, however, have to have an LLC there.
 You can get someone that knows what they’re doing to register your LLC there, and then you can purchase your RV and register it in Montana.
 Depending on the tax you would have otherwise had to pay in your domicile state, you could save thousands of dollars just by spending a couple of hundred dollars to have someone help you set up an LLC in Montana.